 This paper is an extended version of [9], where the main results are already included.
 The rest of the paper is organized as follows.
 In section 2, we describe the sequential scenario that allows for multiple measurements on the same state.
 In section 3, we generalize the concept of guessing probabilities - that allow to certify upper bounds on the predictive power of an adversary trying to guess the random numbers - to the sequential scenario and obtain new results on their continuity properties.
-In section 4 we introduce the main ingredients we will use in our scheme, in particular we introduce a family of measurements on two qubit states that allow us to retain some entanglement in the post-measurement states.
+In section 4 we introduce the main ingredients we will use in our scheme, in particular we introduce a family of measurement states.
 In section 5 we describe our scheme that allows for the generation of nonlocal correlations between any number of distant observers and any amount of certified random numbers.
 In section 6 we present numerical results on the relation between the amount of violation of the family of inequalities introduced in [1] and the amount of randomness that can be certified from it.
 In section 7 we obtain numerical results to understand the relation between the strength of the measurement and the amount of randomness that can be certified from it.
 We conclude in section 8 with additional remarks and potential future work.